 To estimate the LRET costs, ACIL used a market-based approach by forecasting the expected average LGC prices and RPP values.
 Under this approach, LRET costs (in \$/MWh) for the relevant calendar years were estimated by multiplying the expected average LGC prices and RPP values.
 The LRET cost for the financial year was derived by averaging the two calendar-year estimates.
+The expected LGC prices were estimated using the latest LGC forward prices24, while the RPP values were calculated using data published by the CER.

-ACIL estimated that the LRET cost for 2022-23 will be \$4.53/MWh for all retail tariffs-an increase of \$0.24/MWh compared to the 2021-22 determination.
+ACIL estimated that the LRET cost for 2022-23 will be \$5.00/MWh for all retail tariffs-an increase of \$0.71/MWh compared to the 2021-22 determination.
 This increase is due to higher LGC forward prices.

-ACIL's market-based approach to estimating LRET costs uses the latest data, where available and appropriate.
-We consider this approach is likely to produce a reliable and transparent estimate of LRET costs to be incurred by retailers in 2022-23.
+We consider this approach to be appropriate as it reflects the current market conditions for LGCs, which are likely to have a significant influence on the LRET costs to be incurred by retailers in 2022-23.
 It is also preferable to a cost-based approach that uses the LRMC of renewable energy generation.
 This is because, unlike the market-based approach: